Ducky-007/MusicData/README.md

 Various Artists,
 The Office

-Total Artists: 275

-Total Customers: 99
+Average tracks per Artist: 12

+See csv for each artst album totals being above or below average

+Average Album per Artist: 1

+Music and 90's Music genres are being used in most playlists

-Track with the most invoices: The Trooper
+Track with the most customers: The Trooper

 # Conclusion
 Market and learn more from Iron Maiden and classic rock users